 Richard Ham as Tom is, on the face of it, a caring, sympathetic ex-husband.
 Their marriage broke up after years of trying for a child.
 Tom found it difficult to come to terms with that and Rachel, unable to conceive, took to booze.
 Despite being remarried and now with a child, he still cares for and looks out for Rachel in a convincing performance from Ham.

 Laura Hinton’s Anna is a difficult role and she manages it well.
 She and Rachel have a mutual dislike of each other.
-Tom had an affair with Anna before he dumped Rachel and married her, but not only that, she has borne him a child which adds to Rachel’s resentment, while Anna resents Tom still seeing an ex who’s sends her texts and turns up drunk to hurl insults.
+Tom had an affair with Anna before he dumped Rachel and married her, but not only that, she has borne him a child which adds to Rachel’s resentment, while Anna resents Tom still seeing an ex who’s sends her abusive texts and turns up drunk to hurl insults.

 Then there is the missing Megan.
 We see her in flashbacks in a fine performance from Phebe Bland.
 She appears ghost-like in act one, seen on her terrace by Rachel from her train to and from work in the City.